 We approach sustainability from the perspective of the harm that our investment positions might do externally to sustainability factors, and what steps we take to mitigate that harm.
 This is based on our corporate sustainability values.
 This policy is subject to certain exceptions, for example: where the client expressly instructs us not to follow the firm-wide policy or where we invest in passive products.

 Prior to making any investment decision, our investment team are required to conduct investment due diligence on the proposed investment position.
-This investment due diligence will evaluate a variety of factors including an assessment of how the proposed investment position is assessed against the following four sustainability indicators:
+This investment due diligence will consider a variety of factors including an impact assessment of how the proposed investment position affects the overall portfolio.
+Examples of factors being assessed against include the following four sustainability indicators:

 Having completed the diligence assessment, when evaluating the merits of a proposed investment, we determine the extent to which the results of the diligence exercise should weigh on our investment decision, taking into account our sustainability values as articulated below.